davidjguru/the-russian-llulaby/content/blog/functional-testing-for-browser-in-drupal-using-phpunit.md

 In any case, all the HTML code from a page is too much for processing, and we don't need to get all the HTML code, so we'll get a substring cutting the output from the getHtml() method, extracting up to two thousand characters, enough to evaluate the whole <head> section.

 ```
-// All the HTML code is too much we just need to inspect the <head> section.
+// All the HTML code is too much, we just need to inspect the <head> section.
 $tags = substr($this->getSession()->getPage()->getHtml(), 0, 2020);
 $this->assertStringContainsString($humanstxt_link, $tags, sprintf('Test link: [%s] is NOT shown in the head section from [%s] and this shouldn\'t happen.', $humanstxt_link, $tags));
 ```